jwu74/AAI551-TicTacToe-RL/README.md

 4. **REINFORCE** - Policy gradient method
 5. **MCTS** - Monte Carlo Tree Search

-The goal is to train AI agents that can play Tic-Tac-Toe well and compare which method works best.
+The goal is to train AI agents to play Tic-Tac-Toe well and compare which method works best.

 ---